fedeit/Open-Certificates/README.md

 ### Usage details
 1. The logo for the certificate can be changed from the variable orgLogo in Certificate.js
 2. The navbar logo and brand name can be changed in the Navbar.js file by modifying the companyName and logo variables.
-3. To create new certificates, add new certificates to the certificates variable in certificates.js
+3. To create new certificates, add new certificates to the certs.json file in the /src/data/ directory variable.

-Each certificate object should have the following parameters:
+Each certificate must have the following parameters:
 ```javascript
 "wYgaaTEsQO": {
 		type: "Volunteering Certificate",